1880s in Western fashion

-1880s fashion in the in Western and Western-influenced countries is characterized by the return of the bustle.
+1880s fashion in Western and Western-influenced countries is characterized by the return of the bustle.
 The long, lean line of the late 1870s was replaced by a full, curvy silhouette with gradually widening shoulders.
 Fashionable waists were low and tiny below a full, low bust supported by a corset.
 The Rational Dress Society was founded in 1881 in reaction to the extremes of fashionable corsetry.